SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/07-Homework.md

 This is our **cat template**.

-When you get the current cat from the `json.file`, you can use the logic from above to get the file and render it and just apply the template:
+When you get the current cat from the `json.file`, you can use the logic from above to **get the file, render it**, and just apply the template:

 [image assetsSrc="JS-BackEnd-Intro-To-Nodejs-Homework-78.jpg" /]

-Also **do not forget** to change the `editCat.html` file as well:
+**Remember** to change the `editCat.html` file as well:

 [image assetsSrc="JS-BackEnd-Intro-To-Nodejs-Homework-79.jpg" /]